2

 practitioner and as a teacher) and structural integration.

-After graduate school, I worked briefly as a counselor, and then took up my recent and current careers.
-During this period
+After graduate school, I worked briefly as a counselor, and then moved to the Washington, D.C. area when offered a job as a

 from graduate school on, I worked off and on as an electrician's helper and, eventually, journeyman, without the benefit of